redhat-na-ssa/demo-ocp-llm-d/gitops/instance/guidellm/NOTES.md

 oc logs -f guidellm
 ```

+## More Ramblings

 Open shell and debug

 ```sh
 oc rsh guidellm
 ```

-If you use a python container
+You use a python container to install guidellm

 ```sh
 pip install guidellm[recommended]==0.3.1